 What’s more, stations are unequally distributed.
 The vast majority are located in California, which had 15,706 as of last November, followed by New York, Florida and Texas.
 Alaska, on the other hand, had just 58.

 The slow switchover to electric vehicles in the U.S. can be partly attributed to growing pains.
-By competently addressing the twin hurdles of cost and infrastructure, the industry can reach its expected targets and Americans can embrace this forthcoming EV technology with assurance instead of indifference.
+The industry can reach its expected targets by competently addressing the twin hurdles of cost and infrastructure (and “range anxiety” concerns).
+Americans can embrace this forthcoming EV technology with assurance instead of indifference.

 More From GOBankingRates